This Q&A sees Rachel Brennan from our Sales and Operations Team discuss what Sykes does to help market your...

 Mrs and Mrs Woodhouse are second-generation farmers who rent their farm from a private landlord.
-They converted the barn to supplement their income and, since joining Sykes back in 2015, the cottage has barely been without bookings, having taken forty three this year already.
+They converted the barn to supplement their income and, since joining Sykes back in 2015, the cottage has barely been without bookings.

 Mrs Woodhouse said: “Converting the barn was actually quite easy.
 It already had a good roof and the window openings were already there so we just added one wall to form the two bedrooms.”